zack-bitcoin/javascript_art/README.md

 [Here it is on a server](http://159.89.87.58:8000/main.html)

+with a python server:

+`sh js/start.sh` is the simple way to turn it on. on linux you can use `screen` to have it run in the background.

+with a erlang server:

-`sh start.sh` turns it on.
+`sh start.sh` to turn it on
+`sh attach.sh` to connect to it and issue commands `halt().` to turn it off, while connected.

 here is an example page to visit on the same computer: `http://0.0.0.0:8000/main.html`

-on linux you can use a program like `screen` to have this run in the background.